legacy-vault/saga-mikron/README.md

 To show the list of available command line parameters, use `-h`.

 The default settings are wise enough to make chat working and keep both network and server in good condition.
-Note that setting revisor intervals to values less than 1 (one second) will raise network traffic consumption and server's CPU load greatly, so, please, do not overoptimize :)
+Note that setting revisor intervals to values less than 1 (one second) and setting clients' update intervals to very low values will raise server's CPU load, so, please, do not over-optimize :)

 ## License